lukemorton/Prophet/README.markdown

 be loaded by default.
 You can replace these files in your application if you wish to without needing to update any controllers.

+## License

+Prophet is MIT licensed.
+That is all :)